projectceladon/celadon-documentation/source/getting_started/install-run.rst

 * A development PC workstation running 64-bit Ubuntu 16.04 LTS Linux

 The firmware of your target system must support **UEFI Shell** in order to install the |C| installer images.
-Proceed with the following section to setup the |NUC| device with the Kernel Flinger UEFI executables.
+Proceed with the following section to setup the |NUC| device with the kernelflinger UEFI executables.

-Install using Kernel Flinger executables
+Install using kernelflinger executables
 ----------------------------------------

-Copy Kernel Flinger executables to a USB flash drive
+Copy kernelflinger executables to a USB flash drive
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kernel Flinger installation approach does not require you to erase the content of the USB flash drive, but the USB flash drive needs to have at least a 2GB VFAT file system on it to store the Kernel Flinger UEFI executables.
-The Kernel Flinger executables are packaged in a *flashfile* in .ZIP format, unzip the content of the .ZIP file to a USB flash drive before the installation.
+The kernelflinger installation approach does not require you to erase the content of the USB flash drive, but the USB flash drive needs to have at least a 2GB VFAT file system on it to store the kernelflinger UEFI executables.
+The kernelflinger executables are packaged in a *flashfile* in .ZIP format, unzip the content of the .ZIP file to a USB flash drive before the installation.

 Boot the built-in EFI Shell to bootstrap the installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The Kernel Flinger executables are loaded and run by the **UEFI Shell**.
+The kernelflinger executables are loaded and run by the **UEFI Shell**.
 To enable the built-in UEFI Shell in the UEFI firmware of |NUC|, power on the device and press **F2** to enter the firmware setup menu.

 .. figure:: images/splash.jpg
     :align: center